codess-aus/PL-900/Core_components.md

 You can test a custom AI model before publishing.
 In AI Builder, select Model and click Quick test to check your model's accuracy.
 AI models can enhance your flow capabilities.

+You should use the object detection model to identify a logo in social media images.
+You can use brand logos in your model domain to identify a logo in social media images.

+You should use the sentiment analysis model to evaluate customer feedback.
+You can use the sentiment analysis model to detect positive or negative sentiment in customer feedback.
+You can embed the Al model into a flow

+You should use the form processing model to process your vendor invoices.
+You can use this model to automate form processing.
+It detects fields in pur invoices and lets you store them.
+You can embed Al models into Power Apps.

+The text recognition model is used to extract text from documents and images.